omarryhan/flask-stateless-auth/README.md

 ## Features:

 - Flask-Stateless-Auth assists with stateless authentication in case a Flask developer decides to:
     - Authenticate statelessly without the use of sessions.
-(Typically used when implementing REST APIs).
     - Not to issue signed tokens e.g.(JWT), instead issue tokens that are to be validated against a db or a datastore of sorts.
-    -

 - Flask-Stateless-Auth stores a current_stateless_user variable in the request context upon authentication using the `token_required` decorator

 - Developer is free to implement their own authorization scheme, However: